 - Visually inspect the engine compartment and ventilate after refueling. - Inspect fuel system regularly.
-Examine fuel tanks, hoses and fittings for leaks or corrosion at least annually because leaking fuel is a fire and explosion hazard. - Never remove or modify components of the fuel system in any way except for maintenance by qualified personnel.
-Tampering with fuel components may cause a hazardous condition which could lead to a fire or explosion. - Never override or modify the engine neutral starting safety switch in any way.
+Examine fuel tanks, hoses, and fittings for leaks or corrosion at least annually because

+- leaking fuel is a fire and explosion hazard. - Never remove or modify the engine neutral starting safety switch in any way.
 Your boat engine should not start in gear.
 If it does, do not use the boat until this safety feature is fixed by an authorized dealer. - Be aware that batteries generate small amounts of dangerous hydrogen gas when charging.
 This gas is highly explosive.
-Keep all sparks, flames and smoking well away from the area.
+Keep all sparks, flames, and smoking well away from the area.
 Failure to follow instructions when charging a battery may cause an explosion of the battery or the atmosphere near the battery, which could result in death or serious injury. - Keep the engine off whenever the engine box/cover/hatch is open.
 The engine box/cover/hatch serves as a machinery guard.
 Clothing or body parts can get caught in moving parts, causing death or serious injury.
-Keep away from moving parts. - Not replace your boat's marine parts with automotive parts or parts that were not designed for your boat. - Be aware that battery electrolyte fluid is dangerous.
-It contains sulfuric acid, which is poisonous, corrosive and caustic.
-If electrolyte fluid is spilled or placed on any part of the human body, immediately flush the area with large amounts of clean water and immediately seek medical attention. - Check the tightness of the tower bolts BEFORE each use.
+Keep away from moving parts. - Not replace your boat's marine parts with automotive parts or parts that were not designed for your boat.
+Be aware that battery electrolyte fluid is dangerous.
+It contains sulfuric acid, which is poisonous, corrosive, and caustic.
+If electrolyte fluid is spilled or placed on any part of the human body, immediately flush the area with copious amounts of clean water and immediately seek medical attention - Check the tightness of the tower bolts BEFORE each use.
 If a tower collapses it may result in injury to boat occupants or towed persons. - Not modify the tow bar.
 The tow pylon/bar is not designed for vertical extensions.
-Any modifications to the tow pylon/bar or its mountings may result in damage to the boat and injury to the user. - Only lift the boat from approved lift points, which are identified in later parts of this owner's manual.
+Any modifications to the tow pylon/ bar or its mounting may result in damage to the boat and injury to the user. - Only lift the boat from approved lift points, which are identified in later parts of this owner's manual.

-OWNER

-RESPONSIBILITY

-AND BOATING
+OWNER RESPONSIBILITY AND BOATING EDUCATION

-EDUCATION